 A disadvantage is that you need to carry the necessary equipment (security key, mobile phone) around with you.
 Of course if this was lost or stolen, you’d be temporarily unable to access your account.
-However, any platform requiring two step verification will provide a phone number that can be used to retrieve your account.
+Learn what to do if you need to use 2FA but your phone is lost or stolen.

 If you came to this article wanting to know how to disable two factor authentication we’d discourage this.
 Any process that adds an extra layer of security to your sensitive data should be welcomed.

 Using 2FA is just one of the ways in which we advise you strengthen your passwords – click here to read our top 5 tips for increasing your business’ password security

 Need more guidance on cyber security?